|

 Monochromator Drum

-The monochromator drum is 213 cm in diameter, with a 40.6 cm inner diameter to accommodate the monochromator systems.
+The monochromator drum is 213 cm in diameter, with a 40.6 cm inner diameter to accommodate the separate monochromator systems.
 The angular range of the drum is from the straight-through position (for optical alignment purposes) to 115 degrees scattering angle.
-The practical angular range will be from the smallest angle possible due to radiation considerations (~16°), to the largest angle possible given the geometrical constraints imposed by interference with other instruments and facilities.
-This will be ~75° on BT-7, and the full 115° on BT-1.
+The practical angular range is from the smallest angle possible due to radiation considerations (~16°), to the largest angle possible given the geometrical constraints imposed by interference with other instruments and facilities.
+This is 75° on BT-7, and is expected to be the full 115° on BT-1.

 There are three additional components that have been designed for the monochromator drum.
 One is the stationary "pipe" that goes from the edge of the drum on the source side, to the center post.
 This is an essential piece of shielding, as it determines to a substantial extent the lowest achievable drum angle that can be used on the working instrument.
-It also contains a vertical magnetic field for polarized neutrons if a white-beam polarizer (such as 3He) becomes available.
+It also contains a vertical magnetic field for polarized neutrons if a white-beam polarizer (such as 3He) becomes available for the reactor beam.
 The size of the neutron beam onto the monochromator is 20 cm high 11 cm wide.
-The drum design itself can accommodate a beam considerably wider than 11 cm, and this will allow substantial neutron and gamma shielding here.
+The drum design itself can accommodate a beam considerably wider than 11 cm, and this allows for substantial neutron and gamma shielding here.

 The second item is the double-focusing monochromator systems, and the support and shielding systems associated with these.
-Initially we have two monochromator systems, a PG graphite system, and either Cu(220) or Ge(311)monochromator.
-Each one consists of squares that are 2x2
+Initially we have two monochromator systems, a PG graphite system, and Cu(220).
+A Ge(311)monochromator is another possibility in the future.
+Each monochromator consists of 100 squares that are 2x2

 cm2, with a total height of 20 cm and a width of 20 cm.
 The monochromator systems are on an elevator and can be interchanged remotely.The third component is the beam optics for the monochromatic beam to the sample.
 This has the following capabilities: